Color blood indicator formula. Blood color index is reduced: reasons. Reasons for deviation from the norm

 Malignant neoplasms;

-Anemia due to lead poisoning.
+Anemia caused by lead poisoning.

-A reduced level of maintenance can be observed in pregnant women suffering from anemia.
+Reduced levels may occur in pregnant women suffering from anemia.